Hermitian Matrix Function Synthesis without Block-Encoding: The quantum algorithm

 This identity reveals that Hermitian matrices can be embedded algebraically, without block-encoding, into symmetric expressions involving unitary matrices.
 Moreover, powers of $A$ can be expressed through symmetric expansions of powers of $U$ and $U^\dagger$, enabling polynomial constructions that preserve Hermiticity.

 This observation motivates our block-encoding-free approach: rather than embedding $A$ into a larger unitary, we construct polynomial functions $P(A)$ directly through symmetric combinations of conjugated unitaries.
 These unitaries are implemented via controlled applications of $e^{iA}$ and its conjugates, interleaved with SU(2) rotations derived from a complementary polynomial $Q$ satisfying the GQSP normalization condition.
-This structure allows us to synthesize $P(A)$ efficiently, without relying on block-encoding or incurring its associated overhead. \begin{lemma}[Symmetric Polynomial Expansion of Hermitian Powers] Let $A \in \mathbb{C}^{n \times n}$ be a Hermitian matrix with $\|A\| \leq 1$.
+This structure allows us to synthesize $P(A)$ efficiently, without relying on block‑encoding or incurring its associated resource costs, and is especially effective when the Hermitian operator arises from symmetric combinations of unitaries. \begin{lemma}[Symmetric Polynomial Expansion of Hermitian Powers] Let $A \in \mathbb{C}^{n \times n}$ be a Hermitian matrix with $\|A\| \leq 1$.
 Then for every integer $n \geq 0$, there exists a degree-$n$ polynomial $R_n(x)$ such that